microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ![Basic Helper Extension Architecture](images/remote-extensions/basic-helper.png)

-The key to defining a helper extension is setting `"api": "none"` in its `package.json`, which lets both UI and Workspace extensions add the helper as an extension dependency.
+The key to defining a helper extension is setting `"api": "none"` in its `package.json`, which lets both UI and Workspace Extensions add the helper as an extension dependency.

 package.json (Helper Extension):